Fremantle Stuff > hotels > Rose Hotel (1)

 This photo (c.
 1903?) shows the first Rose Hotel in John St — not on the site where the present one was erected in 1927.
-This one (from newspaper references) was at 69 John St. So the photo shows the corner of John St (formerly Pensioner Rd; this part is now Tydeman Rd) and Victoria Ave, aka Perth Rd (now part of Queen Victoria St).
+This one (from newspaper references) was at 69 John St. The photo shows the corner of John Street (formerly Pensioner Road; this part is now Tydeman Rd) and Victoria Avenue, aka Perth Road (now part of Queen Victoria Street).
 Unfortunately, I don't know where I got this image.
 However, it can be seen that W.H.
 Raleigh was the owner at this time, which will date the photo.
 W.H.
 Raleigh was a candidate for North Fremantle in the 1903 elections.
 (West Australian, 25 August 1903, p.
 8)

 The building must already have been in existence for a few years before Adam Oliver was at last granted a publican's licence in about 1896, after several applications (see the newspaper articles below).
 Perhaps W.H.
 Raleigh was the next proprietor, as shown above.

 I'm told by a family member that John Quinn ran the hotel with his wife from 1909 'for many years' - I'm guessing until 1928, when the licence was transferred to the new Rose Hotel (still standing in Stirling Highway) as I'm also told that the Quinns were misled in some way, and the licence went to someone else.
 The Quinns acquired a gallon licence to trade in a small store at the corner of Thompon and White Sts - which is still trading today as the Wine Mine.

 Where the buildings in the photo stood is now the large intersection area where Queen Victoria St and Tydeman Road meet.
 It is one of the major corners on the Truck Route to and from North Quay, where the container terminals are located, so (I think) trucks coming from the port now roll over the site where the old Rose Hotel stood until 1978.